Filter Modified Canon 350D

 I take a FLAT frame

-I BIAS SUBTRACT AND DARK SUBTRACT my FLAT frame
+I BIAS SUBTRACT my FLAT frame

 Specification